nufrankz/whatsapp-css/README.md

 A _super minimalist_ dark and transparent theme for WhatsApp Web, replacing its default light and dark styles, with plenty of options.

+**Working on the fix today live.** Whatsapp takes to production a new build of its Whatsapp Web React platform, randomizing classes again.

 Changelog is [here](/CHANGELOG.md).

 ## Table of Contents